OSHA standards for PPE

 Respiratory protection

 Respiratory protection covers the mouth and nose or the entire face to help prevent injuries.
-Respirators are used to protect workers from the potentially dangerous effects of fumes, vapors, dust, smoke, gas, or other harmful materials that might contaminate breathing air.
-If a PRE (protective respiratory equipment) must be used, the equipment must be fitted for personal use, NIOSH approved, and maintained to be effective.
+Respirators protect workers from the potentially dangerous effects of fumes, vapors, dust, smoke, gas, or other harmful materials that might contaminate breathing air.

 Head protection

 OSHA requires employers to make sure their workers are using head protection.
-Head protection is used to protect workers from falling objects, contact with exposed beams or pipes, or electrical hazards.
-It is also required that workers with long hair must protect their hair from getting caught in machine parts.
+Head protection protects workers from falling objects, contact with exposed beams or pipes, or electrical hazards.
+It’s also a requirement that workers with long hair protect their hair from catching in machine parts.

 Foot protection

 Protective footwear can help avoid hazards such as rolling or sharp objects, falling, hot surfaces, or electrical hazards.
 The equipment used in foot protection must comply with ASTM (American Society for Testing and Materials) requirements.
-This means they have to be tested for protective strength, durability, and impact resistance.
+This means they have to undergo testing for protective strength, durability, and impact resistance.

 Ear protection

 Ear protection such as earplugs and earmuffs help prevent hearing loss or impairment.
-Employers are required to provide hearing protectors for employees exposed to an average of 85 decibels in an 8-hour timeframe.
-Self-forming earplugs like foam or waxed cotton are recommended by OSHA to provide a good fit for protection.
+Employers must provide hearing protectors for employees exposed to an average of 85 decibels in an 8-hour timeframe.
+OSHA recommends self-forming earplugs like foam or waxed cotton to provide a good fit for protection.

 Hand protection